Step-By-Step Guide To Painting Your Boat

-The process of how to paint a boat doesn’t have to be hard!
-Follow these tips to keep the work simple and your boat pristine:
+The process of how to repaint a boat doesn’t have to be hard!
+Follow these tips to keep the painting job simple and your boat pristine:

 - Remove boat trim, rails, cleats, and vents